The miniJPAS survey: Identification and characterization of galaxy populations with the J-PAS photometric system: Data and sample

 \subsection{The sample in the \auto\ and \psfcor\ photometry}

 In addition to \magauto, the dual catalogue also includes the \magpsfcor\ photometry.
 This photometric method was developed for the analysis of the ALHAMBRA data \citep{molino2014} and adapted for \mjp.
-For each object it performs corrections that take into account the differences in the point spread function (PSF) among the different bands.
-This process guarantees a good determination of the galaxy colour and the shape of the continuum, crucial to retrieve the properties of the galaxy stellar populations via the full-spectral fitting techniques applied here.
-Instead of the total magnitude that estimates the flux within an elliptical aperture determined by the \kron\ (such as \magauto), \magpsfcor\ is measured for a smaller aperture, i.e., it does not provide the total flux.
+For each object it performs corrections that take into account the differences in the point spread functions (PSFs) between the different bands.
+This process guarantees a good determination of the galaxy colour and the shape of the continuum, which is crucial for retrieving the properties of the galaxy stellar populations via the full spectral fitting techniques applied here.
+Instead of the total magnitude that estimates the flux within an elliptical aperture determined by the \kron\ (such as \magauto), \magpsfcor\ is measured for a smaller aperture (i.e. it does not provide the total flux).